Cultural studies: Science wars

 In 1996, physicist Alan Sokal expressed his opposition to cultural studies by submitting a hoax article to a cultural studies journal, Social Text.
-The article, which was crafted as a parody of what Sokal referred to as the "fashionable nonsense" of postmodernism, was accepted by the editors of the journal, which did not at the time practice peer review.
+The article, crafted as a parody of what Sokal called the "fashionable nonsense" of postmodernism, was accepted by the journal's editors, who at the time did not practice peer review.
 When the paper appeared in print, Sokal published a second article in a self-described "academic gossip" magazine, Lingua Franca, revealing his hoax on Social Text.
 Sokal stated that his motivation stemmed from his rejection of contemporary critiques of scientific rationalism:

 Politically, I'm angered because most (though not all) of this silliness is emanating from the self-proclaimed Left.
 We're witnessing here a profound historical volte-face.
 For most of the past two centuries, the Left has been identified with science and against obscurantism; we have believed that rational thought and the fearless analysis of objective reality (both natural and social) are incisive tools for combating the mystifications promoted by the powerful – not to mention being desirable human ends in their own right.
 The recent turn of many "progressive" or "leftist" academic humanists and social scientists toward one or another form of epistemic relativism betrays this worthy heritage and undermines the already fragile prospects for progressive social critique.
 Theorizing about "the social construction of reality" won't help us find an effective treatment for AIDS or devise strategies for preventing global warming.
 Nor can we combat false ideas in history, sociology, economics and politics if we reject the notions of truth and falsity.

 In response to this critique, Jacques Derrida wrote:

 In whose interest was it to go for a quick practical joke rather than taking part in the work which, sadly, it replaced?